-Cantilever racking consist of a base that provides the stability and support for vertical uprights.
-Braces are connected between the upright columns for extra strength.
-Arms are connected to the vertical uprights to support the load of the product.
+Cantilever racking is built on a base that provides the stability and support for vertical uprights.
+Braces are then connected between the upright columns for extra strength, and arms are connected to the vertical uprights to support the load of the product.

-Cantilever racks can be designed single-sided to go up against a wall or double-sided to create aisles.
-They can be designed to be any length.
-Cantilever racking can store regular pallets or oversized items such as furniture, lumber, piping, etc. However, you can only store one pallet deep on the cantilever arm.
+Cantilever racks can be designed single-sided, to go up against a wall, or double-sided, to create aisles.
+They can be custom designed to different lengths.
+This racking system can store regular pallets or oversized items such as furniture, lumber, piping, etc. However, you can only store one pallet deep on the cantilever arm.

-Before purchasing cantilever racking you must determine the type of lift equipment you will be using.
+Before purchasing a cantilever racking system and deciding on a layout, you must determine the type of lift equipment you will be using.
 Counterbalance forklifts require wide aisles.
-Side loader forklifts and multi-directional forklifts are designed to handle long, bulky loads and allows for narrow aisles but at a greater cost.
+Side loader forklifts and multi-directional forklifts are designed to handle long, bulky loads and allows for narrower aisles but at a greater cost.

-Cantilever racking requires a considerable capital investment.
-However, it has several benefits: it increases productivity by improving handling times, maximizes storage capacity by utilizing vertical space and provides the flexibility to store a variety of different sized products.
+Cantilever racking requires a considerable capital investment, but it does have several benefits: it increases productivity by improving handling times, maximizes storage capacity by utilizing vertical space, and provides the flexibility to store a variety of different sized products.

-Are you currently floor stacking your oversized products?
-Cantilever racking might be a better solution for your operation.
+If you are you currently floor stacking your oversized products, a cantilever racking system might be a better solution for your operation.
 LIDD’s supply chain experts can help you explore ways on how to design and optimize your DC operations to make better investment decisions.